mrvautin/smart-matter/README.md

 ## How does it work

-`start-matter` parses front-matter either from a file path or from a string containing front-matter.
+`start-matter` parses front-matter either from a file path or from a string containing `front-matter`.

+If supplied, `smart-matter` will parse a `date` input into a Javascript Date Object.
+When using the `file`(path) API, `smart-matter` will return last modified date of the file.

 # API